DenisPolygalov/CaFFlow/README.md

 `(cafflow)> conda install opencv numpy pandas scipy scikit-image`

 The set of packages above is sufficient to run analysis without visualization (on a headless server for example) and GUI applications.
-To add visualization capability - install Matplotlib:
+To add visualization capability - install Matplotlib package:

 `(cafflow)> conda install matplotlib`

-For GUI-based applications - install PyQt:
+For GUI-based applications - install PyQt package:

 `(cafflow)> conda install pyqt`